Ela Velden: 2015 to present

 For her work in Muchacha italiana viene a casarse, Velden received the award for "Mejor Actriz Revelación" (Best Female Revelation) at the 2016 Premios TV y Novelas award show, held in Acapulco on April 17, 2016.
-On May 14, 2016, Velden was announced as the lead actress for producer Pedro Damián's latest telenovela, Despertar contigo.
+On May 14, 2016, Velden was announced as the lead actress for producer Pedro Damián's telenovela, Despertar contigo.
 Despertar contigo premiered on Canal de las Estrellas on August 8, 2016 and aired weeknights.
 It later premiered in the U.S. on Univision on August 30, 2016 where it aired weeknights.

-2020 she appears in 6 episodes as Lupe who is a diablera in Diablero second season, a Mexican serie from Netflix.
+In 2020, she appeared in six episodes as "Lupe" in the second season of Diablero, a Mexican series for Netflix.

 Personal life

-Velden was in relationship with Argentine actor Federico Ayos from 2017-2018.
+Velden was in relationship with Argentine actor Federico Ayos from 2017 to 2018.
 In late 2018, she confirmed on Instagram to be in a relationship with actor Emiliano Zurita.
+Their relationship ended after four years; their separation was confirmed in 2023.
+She is the co-founder and co-owner of the female-led media production agency, Ellas Cuatro.

+Due to the negative environmental and social impacts of fast fashion, she expressed a desire to open a clothing stall to sell and donate her clothing in a 2024 interview with the Mexican entertainment press.
+She further explained to the media that she does not own any designer clothing and prefers buying "ropa de paca", or secondhand clothing imported to Mexico from the United States and other countries and sold at flea markets and thrift stores.